Minor Side Effects

 More than 6 hours late

-Take the pill when you remember it and use a back-up method for the rest of the cycle
+Take the pill when you remember it and use a back-up method for the next 7 days.

 Miss one pill

 Take the missed pill when you remember it and take the scheduled pill at the regular time (if you notice when you are taking your pill that you missed the previous day’s, take the missed one and today’s together).
-Use a back-up method for the rest of the cycle.
+Use a back-up method for the next 7 days.

 Miss 2 pills in first 2 weeks of pack

 Take 2 pills at the regular time and then 2 pills at the regular time the next day.
-Use back-up method for the rest of the cycle.
+Use back-up method for the next 7 days.

 Miss 2 pills in week 3 or miss 3 or more at any time